mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Summary

 There must be at least this percentage of non-liquid [ParquetModel](#T-ParquetClassLibrary-Parquets-ParquetModel 'ParquetClassLibrary.Parquets.ParquetModel')s in a given
-[MapRegionModel](#T-ParquetClassLibrary-Maps-MapRegionModel 'ParquetClassLibrary.Maps.MapRegionModel') to generate the [BiomeModel](#T-ParquetClassLibrary-Biomes-BiomeModel 'ParquetClassLibrary.Biomes.BiomeModel') associated with them.
+[MapRegionModel](#T-ParquetClassLibrary-Maps-MapRegionModel 'ParquetClassLibrary.Maps.MapRegionModel') to generate the [BiomeRecipe](#T-ParquetClassLibrary-Biomes-BiomeRecipe 'ParquetClassLibrary.Biomes.BiomeRecipe') associated with them.

 <a name='P-ParquetClassLibrary-Biomes-BiomeConfiguration-LiquidThreshold'></a>
 ### LiquidThreshold `property`

 ##### Summary

-How many of a layers' worth of parquets must contribute to a Liquid-based [BiomeModel](#T-ParquetClassLibrary-Biomes-BiomeModel 'ParquetClassLibrary.Biomes.BiomeModel').
+How many of a layers' worth of parquets must contribute to a Liquid-based [BiomeRecipe](#T-ParquetClassLibrary-Biomes-BiomeRecipe 'ParquetClassLibrary.Biomes.BiomeRecipe').

 <a name='P-ParquetClassLibrary-Biomes-BiomeConfiguration-LiquidThresholdFactor'></a>
 ### LiquidThresholdFactor `property`